WE ARE REOPENING

 Visitors can walk around the awe-inspiring Avro Vulcan XM603, taking in the majesty of the only Vulcan in the world preserved in anti-flash white markings.
 All of our outdoor cockpits can also be viewed from outside (Avro 748, Hawker Siddeley Nimrod, and Vickers VC10) and guides are on hand to answer questions.

 An ex Vulcan pilot will be giving a talk underneath the wings of the Vulcan at 11:00 am, 1:00 pm, and 3:00 pm.

 There are several picnic tables inside Vulcan Park and visitors are welcome to bring their own food.
 All we ask is that you dispose of your rubbish in the bins provided or take it home with you.
 Please do not bring alcoholic drinks onto our premises.

 The café is open from 10:30 am - 3:00 pm and serves hot & cold drinks plus a range of prepackaged food (crisps, biscuits, cake bars etc.).
 A maximum of 10 visitors are permitted inside the café at any one time to ensure that social distancing can be safely observed.

 The shop stocks a range of models, gifts, clothing, books and toys.

 The safety of our visitors and volunteers is our top priority.
 Unfortunately it isn't possible to fully open the Museum at this time and the following exhibits/activities remain closed:

-COCKPITS - All cockpits are closed due to the confined nature of these spaces.
+Vulcan, Lancaster and Nimrod cockpits - are closed due to the confined nature of these spaces.